Uchhali Lake

-Uchhali (اوچھالی) is a saltwater lake in the Soan Sakaser Valley, in the northwestern part of the Khushab District in Punjab, Pakistan.
-The lake lies in the southern Salt Range and is formed due to the absence of drainage in the range.
+Uchhali (اوچھالی) is a saltwater lake in Soan Sakaser Valley in the southern Salt Range area in the province of Punjab, Pakistan.
+This lake is formed due to the absence of drainage in the range.

 Sakaser, the highest mountain in the Salt Range at 1525 meters, looms over the lake.

 Due to its saline water, the lake does not support marine life.

 The lake is part of the Uchhali Complex, which also includes two other brackish to saline lakes: Khabikki Lake, and Jahlar Lake.
 The Uchhali Complex was designated a Ramsar site on March 22, 1996.